kissgyorgy/enum34-custom/README.rst

   insensitive!)
 - Python 2 leaks variables from list comprehensions, so if you define your class like this:
+- On pypy you always have to set __order__ because if you use different types, because it would sort the member values, but can't compare set to other type.

   .. code-block:: python